grand-stack/grand-stack-starter/api/README.md

 Note that grand-stack-starter does not currently bundle a distribution of Neo4j.
 You can download [Neo4j Desktop](https://neo4j.com/download/) and run locally for development, spin up a [hosted Neo4j Sandbox instance](https://neo4j.com/download/), run Neo4j in one of the [many cloud options](https://neo4j.com/developer/guide-cloud-deployment/), or [spin up Neo4j in a Docker container](https://neo4j.com/developer/docker/).
 Just be sure to update the Neo4j connection string and credentials accordingly in `.env`.

+## Configuring Auth0 for GRANDstack - GraphQL.

+Please read this [write-up](auth0-howto.md) for more information on configuring `Auth0` for GRANDStack - GraphQL.

 ## Deployment

 You can deploy to any service that hosts Node.js apps, but [Zeit Now](https://zeit.co/now) is a great easy to use service for hosting your app that has an easy to use free plan for small projects.